predis/predis/README.md

 $client = new Predis\Client('tcp://10.0.0.1:6379');
 ```

-When an array of connections parameters is provided, Predis automatically works in clustering mode
+When an array of connection parameters is provided, Predis automatically works in cluster mode using
-using client-side sharding.
-Both named arrays and URI strings can be mixed for providing each node
+client-side sharding.
+Both named arrays and URI strings can be mixed when providing configurations
-configuration:
+for each node:

 ```php
 $client = new Predis\Client([